ucdaviscl/cowsl2h/README.md

 #### Study Abroad (SA) data:

 This is the subset of the COWS corpus consisting of longitudinal data from English-dominant students participating in immersive study abroad (SA) programs in Spanish-speaking contexts.
 The prompts were designed as emails in which students completed the speech act of making a request.
-The SA data, and more information about its collection, can be found in the '[SA folder]([url](https://github.com/ucdaviscl/cowsl2h/tree/master/SA)).'
+The SA data, and more information about its collection, can be found in the [SA folder](https://github.com/ucdaviscl/cowsl2h/tree/master/SA).

 #### Annotations: